Things to See and Do

 Speyside Way (10 mins)

-Well-signed long-distance trail which follows the River Spey for 73 miles from Kincraig through Aviemore to Grantown and ultimately to the sea at Buckie.
+Well-signed long-distance trail which follows the River Spey for 85 miles from Newtonmore through Kingussie, Kincraig and Aviemore to Grantown and ultimately to the sea at Buckie.
 You don’t have to do the whole thing, there are lots of short walks along parts of it.
-An extension from Kincraig to Newtonmore is planned.
+The section from Kingussie to Kincraig is very enjoyable - start at Ruthven Barracks.

 Loch Insh Outdoor Centre Kincraig (10 mins)